 Building upon the base established in Spanish I, this course focuses on the improvement of the students' communicative skills with the goal of bolstering their confidence and comfort level in a language-immersion classroom.
 While continuing the same skills-oriented approach as the first-year program, teachers place increasing emphasis on vocabulary-building, mastery of complex points of grammar, and on free conversation, discussion, writing, and reading.
 The year begins with a brief review of the present indicative and el pretérito and then moves quickly into new tenses.
 By the year's end, students will have mastered all of the tenses in both the indicative and subjunctive moods.

-This year-long class will be divided into three discrete trimesters, each taught by a different teacher and dedicated to the study of a single Spanish-speaking country.
-Topics covered include: general history, culture, literature, film, country-specific dialects, and current events.
+This class is divided into three discrete trimesters, each taught by a different teacher and dedicated to the study of a single Spanish-speaking country.
+Topics covered include general history, culture, literature, film, country-specific dialects, and current events.
 Our goal is for students to emerge, at the end of each trimester, with a good understanding of the cultural norms for each country and, at the end of the year, an appreciation for the rich cultural diversity of the Hispanic world.

-This year-long class is designed for those students who wish to continue their study of Latin American and Hispanic culture but are not ready to go on to the Advanced Spanish courses (A-B).
+This class is designed for those students who wish to continue their study of Latin American and Hispanic culture but are not ready to go on to the Advanced Spanish courses (A-B).
 Spanish IV is a transitional course that provides a platform for the students to dig deeper into current events and topics relevant to the Spanish-speaking world.
 Unlike the foundational courses (Spanish I, II, and III), this course focuses on discussing social, cultural, and environmental themes that shape Latin American countries and Spain.
 Students will engage with authentic material that allows them to reflect upon their role in the world.
 There is heavy emphasis on informal discussion, and projects (written and oral) are assigned each trimester.
-The students study films that address the sociopolitical issues of Spanish speaking countries and read short stories and articles to stimulate class discussions.
+The students study films that address the sociopolitical issues of Spanish-speaking countries and read short stories and articles to stimulate class discussions.
 In the spring trimester, the course incorporates study of advanced topics, like emocional intelligence or reading a novel, to provide the students with the opportunity to employ their skills at a more advanced level.